- Phone number

 Please note I currently have a short waiting list for new clients.

 About me and my therapy practice

 About my practice:

-You may be looking to explore your sense of self, and identity, rather than wanting to focus on past events.
+If any of this sounds like you, we can work together in a therapeutic setting.
+Of course, there may be issues you are experiencing which aren't covered here, and if that's the case don't hesitate to contact me to discuss your specific needs.
+You may be looking to explore your sense of self and identity, for example, rather than wanting to focus on past events.
 Counselling can help with this, too.

 I graduated from the University of Chester in 2017 with a Distinction in Clinical Counselling at masters level.